-Routing policies describe the conditions under which calls will be routed to CS1000E from either SIP endpoint registered to Session Manager or from other telephony system.
-It also describes the routing policies for which calls will be routed to the Avaya SBCE and therefore to Swisscoms SIP network.
-To add a routing policy, Expand Elements → Routing and select Routing Policies.
+Routing Policies describe the conditions under which calls will be routed to CS1000E from either SIP endpoint registered to Session Manager or from other telephony system.
+It also describes the conditions under which calls will be routed to the Avaya SBCE and therefore to Tele2's SIP network.
+To add a Routing Policy, navigate to Elements → Routing and select Routing Policies.
 Click New (not shown).

 In the General section, enter the following values.

-• Name Enter an identifier to define the routing policy
+• Name Enter an identifier to define the Routing Policy